The European Sleeper train from Paris to Berlin

 Sold as classic, these are 5-berth compartments in air-conditioned couchette cars built for German Railways in the 1990s.
 Each of the 9 compartments has 5 berths, upper & lower on one side, upper, middle & lower on the other.

-If you want sole occupancy of a whole 5-berth compartment for 2-5 people, you will see a price for a private compartment when you book.
-If you find the sleeping-car fully-booked, sole occupancy of a 5-berth couchette compartment is a decent alternative.
+However, if you want sole occupancy of a whole 5-berth compartment for 1-5 people, you'll see a price for a private compartment.

-European Sleeper's original train at Prague.
+European Sleeper's inaugural Paris-Berlin sleeper train arrived at Berlin Hbf, on time.
 Click the interior photos for larger images.

 European Sleeper 5 berth couchette European Sleeper 5 berth couchette